Pregnant Woman Shot, Killed In Paterson, Newborn Boy Survives

-A pregnant Paterson woman who was shot by her boyfriend delivered a healthy boy before she died of her injuries Thursday, authorities said.
+A pregnant Paterson woman believed shot by her boyfriend Thursday delivered a healthy boy before she died of her injuries, authorities said.

-An alert was issued for a red Scion that reportedly fled the scene.
+An alert was issued for a red Scion that reportedly fled the scene after a gunman inside fired three shots.
+Detectives were reviewing several surveillance cameras in the neighborhood.

 It was Paterson's 23rd homicide of the year.